Skip to content

 Organization Dashboard

-In the AI Credits tab, you can see a space-level breakdown of AI credits consumption.
+In the AI Credits tab, you can review a space-level breakdown of AI credits consumption.

-Dashboard displaying AI credit usage with a bar graph, menu on the left, and organization details at the top.
+Dashboard showing AI credits usage with a bar graph, menu on the left, and accumulated AI credits usage over the last 12 months.

 AI Credits usage

-Use the Spaces tab to add or remove spaces as needed.
-Open any space to see its details, including the number of stories, assets, and blocks.
-Check traffic data for each space and manage its users by adding new users, removing existing ones, or changing user roles.
+Use the spaces section to create, add, or remove spaces.
+Open any space to view its details, including the number of stories, assets, and blocks.
+Check traffic data for each space and manage users.

 The Storyblok interface shows a pop-up for creating an organization space with fields for name and server location set to Europe.